gridai/grid-text-classification/README.md

 Here the `--source` represents the path to the data which will be uploaded.
 The `--name` will be used as the datastore name in Grid.

 When the datastore upload is complete, check the status of the datastore with `grid datastores list`.
-**Wait until getting message of finished uploading Datastore before moving to the next step.**
+**Wait until Status of datastore shows as Succeeded before moving to the next step.**

 ## Submit a training run with Grid